7artisans takes on the Leica Summaron-M 28mm f/5.6 for a tenth of the cost

 Focus

 Like both the TTArtisan and Leica lenses, the new 7artisans optic is entirely manual.
-It also shares its 3.3-foot minimum focusing distance, and thanks to its -angle nature, coupled with its limited maximum aperture, fine focus shouldn’t be an issue for this lens.
+It also shares its 3.3-foot minimum focusing distance, and thanks to its wide-angle nature, coupled with its limited maximum aperture, fine focus shouldn’t be an issue for this lens.
 A focusing scale is included on the side of the lens barrel.

 7artisans 28mm lens kit

-The M28mm f/5.6 is priced at US$299.
+The M28mm f/5.6 is priced at $299.
 7artisans

 Pricing and availability

 Available immediately from its maker’s website, the 7artisans M28mm f/5.6 is priced at $299, some $30 less than the competing TTArtisan lens.
-Like all but one of 7artisans’ M-mount primes, only a body color is available.
+Like all but one of 7artisans’ M-mount primes, only a black color is available.

 The post 7artisans takes on the Leica Summaron-M 28mm f/5.6 for a tenth of the cost appeared first on Popular Photography.